 The idea is that black-eyed peas symbolize good luck and fortune, and collard greens represent money and wealth.
 I wouldn’t call it superstition, but just to be safe, I’m making black-eyed peas and collards for dinner.

 Because tradition calls for some sort of pork, like bacon or ham, symbolizing a healthy year, this ripens an interesting discussion, especially for vegetarians.
 Everything I know says the more healthful route is to skip the pork, so I go with what feels best.
 I create the intention for a vibrant and fit healthy body and mix in chunks of pretend pork, sausage flavor.

-Black-eyed peas for New Year’s holiday is a Southern tradition that dates back to the Civil War.
-It’s definitely traditional repast in my kitchen, I keep repeating it year after year.
 When I don’t have a lot of time, I open a can of black-eyes.
 A can of beans, a can of tomatoes, some fake sausage, and a punch of spice and frozen collards–easy-peasy.
 (I shopped so late one New Year’s Eve there were no fresh collards to be found.
 Lucky for my money the frozen section bore chopped collard greens in a box.)

 Hot cornbread or muffins go well alongside seasoned greens and beans.
 (There is a moist and flavorful cornbread recipe in Chocolate Snowball cookbook.)
 Stir some rice into the pot and you have Hoppin’ John, another Southern US original.
 Or serve on top of steamed brown rice.

 I send a rampage of appreciation to all my readers.
 Wishing you a healthy, wealthy and lucky 2014.
 It’s going to be an awesome year!

 - 1 tablespoon olive oil

 - 3 cups water